 Dynamic delivery banner

-Create a sense of urgency using a countdown timer for delivery, as Molton Brown has done below.
+Create a sense of urgency using a countdown timer for delivery, effectively engaging consumers, as Molton Brown has done below.
 This will shorten the buyer’s cycle and make shoppers more likely to buy from you, as they are less likely to spend a long time thinking about making a purchase (and subsequently forgetting about it).